Memphis, Tennessee: Highways

 Memphis maintains 6,800 lane-miles of city roadways.
 The city collaborated with Google Cloud Platform and SpringML in February 2019 to test machine learning (ML) to improve public services.
 A key focus is pothole identification using TensorFlow technology.
 Public Works personnel completed 63,000 repairs, with around 7,500 of those reported by citizens to 311.

+Transit

+The Memphis Area Transit Authority provides local transit services around Memphis, including the MATA Trolley heritage streetcar system.
+Intercity bus service to the city is provided by Flixbus, Greyhound Lines, and Jefferson Lines.

 Railroads

 A large volume of railroad freight moves through Memphis, because of its two heavy-duty Mississippi River railroad crossings, which carry several major east–west railroad freight lines, and also because of the major north–south railroad lines through Memphis which connect with such major cities as Chicago, St. Louis, Indianapolis, Louisville, New Orleans, Dallas, Houston, Mobile, and Birmingham.

 By the early 20th century, Memphis had two major passenger railroad stations, which made the city a regional hub for trains coming from the north, east, south and west.
 After passenger railroad service declined heavily through the middle of the 20th century, the Memphis Union Station was demolished in 1969.
 The Memphis Central Station was eventually renovated, and it still serves the city.
 The only inter-city passenger railroad service to Memphis is the daily City of New Orleans train, operated by Amtrak, which has one train northbound and one train southbound each day between Chicago and New Orleans.